-2) We indent paragraphs instead of using block style formatting.
+2) Articles should be single spaced and paragraphs indented, instead of block style formatting.

 2) Mid-South — Correct Spelling

-3) Please use past tense for source quotes.
-“I like ice cream,” he said.
+3) Please use present tense for source quotes.
+“I like ice cream,” he says.
+(Current AP Style)

 4) When referencing URLs, place at the end of the article, not in the body.
 Please be as simple as possible using “www.xxxx”.
 We simply reference the site, omitting “For more information…”